 Measure the noise level of all work environments with a decibel meter.
 If they are 85 decibels or higher, make sure that all employees wear ear plugs and/or noise cancelling headphones to prevent damage and/or hearing loss.

 No company likes to admit it, but workplace violence is a common occurrence when a diverse group of people spends the majority of their day together.
 But that doesn’t mean that fights are unavoidable.

 The key to preventing physical violence is creating a culture of community and acceptance.
 Send a clear message to all employees that harassment, threats, and other harmful behavior will not be tolerated (or covered by workers’ comp).

 If conflict does arise, encourage employees to communicate the issue with a supervisor or HR.
 Letting disagreements fester will only increase the likelihood of a violent incident.

 Preventing workplace injuries is the first step toward reducing workers’ comp claims.

 By employing these workplace injury prevention strategies, you’ll not only reduce claims, you’ll increase productivity, improve morale, and help you run your business more effectively.

 Every company is only as strong as its weakest link, and keeping your employees healthy makes everyone stronger.
 That’s why it’s so crucial that all of your employees—even seasonal workers that only come in for the holidays—are fully trained on all workplace safety procedures.

-At BDT Law, we practice workers’ compensation law and only workers’ compensation law.
+At The Law Office of Brian D. Tadros, we practice workers’ compensation law and only workers’ compensation law.
 If you have been injured at work or are facing a lawsuit as an uninsured employer, contact us today to schedule a free consultation so we can discuss your rights.